Difference of Cold Email vs Cold Call

 Because, did I mention, cold calls suck?

 The one consistent thing that worked was cold email lead generation.
-Besides, what do you think is better in the fight between cold email vs. cold call?
+Besides, what do you think is better in the fight between cold email vs cold calling?

 I had developed a little process:

 - Track businesses online — I would track businesses down in search results and in various business directories.

 - Look for contact information — I would review their website and look for contact emails.
 If I didn’t find any on the website, I went to who.is and looked there.

 - Email them and Follow up — I created various cold email messages (which I butchered at first by making them too long, too self promotional, etc).
 Eventually, I realized I was missing the follow-up so I created reminders to follow-up with the people I emailed.